effectfully/inference-in-agda/UnificationInAgda.lagda.md

 - unification used for getting convenient and powerful pattern matching
 - unification used for inferring values of implicit arguments

 These are two completely distinct machineries.
-This tutorial covers only the latter, because the former is already elaborated in detail (and implemented) by Jesper Cockx: see his exceptionally well-writted [PhD thesis](https://jesper.sikanda.be/files/thesis-final-digital.pdf) -- it's an entire high-quality book.
-Section "3.6 Related work" of it shortly describes differences between the requirements for the two unifications engines.
+This tutorial covers only the latter for the moment being.
+I'll probably say a few words about the former once I forget how hard it is to write long technical texts.

 This tutorial primarily targets

 - users of Agda who want to understand how to write code to make more things inferrable
 - a general audience curious about dependent types and what can be done with them
-- people implementing powerful dependently typed languages (most of what is described here are tricks that I use in may day-to-day work (when it involves Agda) and I'd definitely want to see them available in languages that are yet to come)
+- people implementing powerful dependently typed languages and looking for features to support (most of what is described here are tricks that I use in may day-to-day work (when it involves Agda) and I'd definitely want to see them available in languages that are yet to come)

 Higher-order unification is not covered.
 It's a highly advanced topic and from the user's perspective diving into higher-order unification has a rather big cost/benefit ratio: I don't remember tweaking my code to fit it into the pattern fragment or doing anything else of this kind to help Agda unify things in the higher-order case.
 Agda would barely be usable without the built-in higher-order unification, but it's mostly invisible to the user and just works.

 Analogously, no attempt to dissect Agda's internals is performed.
 Agda is well-designed enough not to force the user to worry about the peculiarities of the implementation (like when something gets postponed or in what order equations get solved).
 If you do want to learn about the internals, I recommend reading [Type checking in the presence of meta-variables](https://www.researchgate.net/publication/228571999_Type_checking_in_the_presence_of_meta-variables) and [Higher-Order Dynamic Pattern Unification for Dependent Types and Records](www.cse.chalmers.se/~abela/unif-sigma-long.pdf).

+And if you want to learn about internals of unification powering the pattern matching engine, then it's all elaborated in detail by Jesper Cockx in his [PhD thesis](https://jesper.sikanda.be/files/thesis-final-digital.pdf).
+Section "3.6 Related work" of it shortly describes differences between the requirements for the two kinds of unification.

 ## Intro